The Private Equity Case Study: The Ultimate Guide

 - Cars.com – Investment Recommendation Presentation (PDF)

-We’re going to use Cars.com in this example, which is one of the 15+ case studies in our Financial Modeling Mastery course.
+We’re going to use Cars.com in this example, which is one of the many case studies in our Advanced Financial Modeling course:

-The full course includes a detailed, step-by-step walkthrough rather than this summary.
+The full course includes a detailed, step-by-step walkthrough rather than this summary, an additional advanced LBO model, and other complex case studies for investment banking, hedge funds, and credit.

 Part 1: Typical Private Equity Case Study Prompt